-Suggested approaches for use by crew, shore-based maintainer or radio surveyors to indicate the presence of harmful interference are as follows:
+6.1.2.3 The following checks should be performed by crew, shore-based maintainer or radio surveyors to indicate the presence of harmful interference:

 .1 The presence of interference to VHF radiotelephones equipped with a received signal strength indicator (RSSI) may be indicated by selecting a free channel and observing that the RSSI level does not change when suspected interfering devices are activated and deactivated.
 This shall be repeated on several channels across the VHF band.